Ormskirk is a Town in the county of Lancashire.

 Ormskirk postcode: L39 2XN

-There are a several good towns in the Ormskirk area like Darwen, Chorley, Leyland, Nelson, Blackburn, Burnley, and Blackpool.
+There are a number of towns near Ormskirk including Darwen, Chorley, Leyland, Nelson, Blackburn, Burnley, and Blackpool.

-Villages to visit near Ormskirk include Ryal Fold, Tockholes, Brinscall, White Coppice, Heath Charnock, Higher Wheelton, and Ribchester.
+Ryal Fold, Tockholes, Brinscall, White Coppice, Heath Charnock, Higher Wheelton, and Ribchester are great places to visit near Ormskirk if you like villages.

-Don't miss Bold Venture Waterfall, Sunnyhurst Waterfalls, Hatch Brook Waterfall, Holts Flat Waterfall, Lead Mines Clough Waterfall, Sheep Pen Waterfall, and Old Brooks Waterfall's waterfalls if visiting the area around Ormskirk.
+The area around Ormskirk boasts some of the best waterfalls including Bold Venture Waterfall, Sunnyhurst Waterfalls, Hatch Brook Waterfall, Holts Flat Waterfall, Lead Mines Clough Waterfall, Sheep Pen Waterfall, and Old Brooks Waterfall.

 The area around Ormskirk boasts some of the best rivers and streams including Sunnyhurst Brook, Hatch Brook, Dean Black Brook, Eller Brook, River Yarrow at Duxbury Woods, Ease Gill, and River Roddlesworth.

-Ruins to visit near Ormskirk include Old Lyons Colliery (ruin), Higher Pasture Barn (ruin), Ripping (ruin), Wheelton Plantation, Blackhurst (ruin), Heatherlea (ruin), and Shop Fold (ruin).
+The area around Ormskirk boasts some of the best ruins including Old Lyons Colliery (ruin), Higher Pasture Barn (ruin), Ripping (ruin), Wheelton Plantation, Blackhurst (ruin), Heatherlea (ruin), and Shop Fold (ruin).

-There are a number of historic buildings near Ormskirk including Church of Saint Stephen at Tockholes, Astley Hall, Chorley Lodge, Blacko Tower, The Wishing Well at Hollinshead Hall, Hoghton Tower, and Stonyhurst College.
+There are a several good historic buildings in the Ormskirk area like Church of Saint Stephen at Tockholes, Astley Hall, Chorley Lodge, Belmont Paper Mills (Derelict), Blacko Tower, The Wishing Well at Hollinshead Hall, and Hoghton Tower.

 There are a several good historic monuments in the Ormskirk area like Jubilee Tower, Bevis and the Ruined Summerhouse, and Cromwell's Bridge.